Cooking in The Keys

 What Kind of Potatoes Are Yukon Gold?

-Yukon Gold potatoes are recognized for their thin, smooth skin and golden flash, They are a cross between a yellow potato and a white potato, and they have a slightly sweet, buttery flavor.
+Yukon Gold potatoes are recognized for their thin, smooth skin and golden flesh, They are a cross between a yellow potato and a white potato, and they have a slightly sweet, buttery flavor.

-They are considered to be an all-purpose potato, meaning they can be used in a variety of dishes, such as mashed potatoes, roasted potatoes, and potato salad.
+They are known as an all-purpose potato.
+This means you can use them in many dishes, like mashed potatoes, roasted potatoes, and potato salad.

 Where to Get Baby Yukon Gold Potatoes